ChimdiMaduka/Practice/README.md

-This is just basic bractice on how to use git
+This is just basic Practice on how to use git
+I am adding something new